johnchrishays/bot-detection/README.md

 ## Overview

-This repository contains code and data produced for the analysis we carried out for ``Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection''
+This repository contains code and data produced for the analysis we carried out for ``Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection''.
+It is necessary to download the datasets described in the paper to replicate the analysis.

 ## Directory overview